 Friends, family, coworkers, and other sources of social support can help buffer the adverse effects of stress.
 If you can’t do an in-person visit, make a phone call, attend an online meet-up, or schedule a FaceTime session.

 Consider proactively scheduling events on your calendar.
 Make a twice-weekly date to walk with a friend.
-Sign up for a weekly support group or safely meet up for coffee.
+Sign up for a weekly support group or meet up for coffee.

 Consider professional help

 Turning to food when you experience internal or external stress is common.
-When you stress-eat, however, any relief it provides is often temporary.
+When you stress eat, however, any relief it provides is often temporary.

 Emotional eating can affect your weight and overall health and well-being.